Kuadrant/api-quickstart/README.md

 # Apply this resource to our cluster:
 kubectl --context kind-api-workload-1 apply -f ./resources/ratelimitpolicy.yaml

-# Push this change back to your fork
-git add resources/ratelimitpolicy.yaml
-git commit -am "Generated RateLimitPolicy" git push # You may need to set an upstream as well
 ```

 Lastly, we'll generate a Gateway API `HTTPRoute` to service our APIs: